miragekamran/weather-app-assignment/README.md

 2. Navigate to the project directory:

     ```bash
-    cd weather-app
+    cd weather-app-assignment
     ```

 3. Open the `index.html` file in a web browser to view the main page.

 ## Dependencies

-- This application relies on the Open Meteo API to fetch weather data.
+- This application relies on the [Open Meteo API](https://open-meteo.com/) to fetch weather data.
 - No additional dependencies are required to run the application locally.

 ## Credits